 Your First Meeting:

 Feel free to bring a drink or snack to appointments if you want to.
 Cheryl will bring you to her office where you can set your things down.
 There is a Keurig machine as well - bring a mug and your favourite K-cup, or choose from a selection there if you like.
-Cheryl will then go over both of the consent forms with you, as well as your intake form.
+Cheryl will then go over the intake forms with you.

 What Do You Talk About?